Find Files with Date Specific Searches in Spotlight for Mac OS X

 Being able to quickly access recent work files on a Mac is an obvious productivity booster, but what if you need to find files created or modified on a very specific date?
 There are a few ways to do this, but one of the fastest tricks is using date search operators in the Spotlight search menu of MacOS.

 For the unfamiliar, search operators are additional signals you can provide to Spotlight to help narrow down a search beyond just looking for a file or folder name.
 In this case, we’ll use date operators to find files based on the day when they were created or modified.

-Search for Files Based on Creation Date in Spotlight
+How to Search for Files Based on Creation Date on Mac with Spotlight

 This will cause Spotlight to list all files created on the provided date.
 For example, to find files that were created on August 12, 2016 you’d use the following:

 Spotlight will return the list of files, apps, documents, and folders created on that date, looking something like the following:

 You can also provide additional operators to show files created before or after a specific date by using the < and > symbols, like so:

 This can be used to modify the search query so that files created before < or after > a specified date are listed.

 Another helpful trick can be searching for documents based on when they were modified, that is, when they were edited manually or modified by an app or file system.

 Search for Files Based on Modification Date in Spotlight